The 5 Best Spring Vacation Spots in California

 Getting there: Start the 4.5-hour journey along the coast in the beautifully rugged region of Point Reyes.
 Find your way east toward the 505, which leads to the 5, and take in the scenery as you drive up toward the lake.

 Bushy pines meet mountain hemlocks, fir trees, and maples for a dazzling display of fall foliage in the Shasta Cascade.
-The area’s quaking aspens and oaks line Lake Shasta as patches of brilliant reds and oranges stipple in to frame Mount Shasta.
+The area’s quaking aspens and oaks line Lake Shasta as patches of brilliant reds and oranges stipple in to frame of Mount Shasta.
 Watch the beauty of the autumn leaves falling as their reflections shine off the lake, and hike up into the mountains to get the best views in the Shasta-Trinity National Forest.

 Hike your way through Muir Woods, admiring the giant redwood trees and lush ferns surrounding you, until you reach Mount Tamalpais State Park.
 Climb the tallest peaks to see breathtaking views of the trees along the coast as they shed their summery green colors and transform into fall’s reds and yellows.

-Getting there: Travel from San Juan Capistrano to Palm Springs along the 74 for 4.5 hours.
+Getting there: Travel from San Juan Capistrano to Palm Springs on the 74 for 4.5 hours.
 This drive winds from the beach, through forested regions, and into the desert to highlight California’s diverse landscapes.

 Driving between San Juan Capistrano and Palm Springs, it is fascinating to see how differently autumn shows its colors throughout the state.
 Taking you from the palm trees by the ocean, through fragrant pine forests, and into the arid desert, this road trip allows you to truly see it all.
 As an additional benefit, this highway is said to be haunted, so October is the perfect time to tackle it.